 Service Registry for Pivotal Cloud Foundry

-Service Registry for Pivotal Cloud Foundry (PCF) provides your apps with an implementation of the Service Discovery pattern, one of the key tenets of a microservice-based architecture.
+Service Registry for Pivotal Cloud Foundry (PCF) provides your applications with an implementation of the Service Discovery pattern, one of the key tenets of a microservice-based architecture.
 Trying to hand-configure each client of a service or adopt some form of access convention can be difficult and prove to be brittle in production.
-Instead, your apps can use the Service Registry to dynamically discover and call registered services.
+Instead, your applications can use the Service Registry to dynamically discover and call registered services.

 When a client registers with the Service Registry, it provides metadata about itself, such as its host and port.
 The Registry expects a regular heartbeat message from each service instance.
 If an instance begins to consistently fail to send the heartbeat, the Service Registry will remove the instance from its registry.